World of Din

 The Thief

 The Thief class utilizes high speed in combat.
-They have the special ability to Steal items from enemy's potential loot table.
-Some items can only be obtained by stealing them!
+They can use Sharpen Knives as a Quick Action to vastly increase their Critical Hit chance.
+They also have the special ability to Steal items from enemy's potential loot table.
+Some rare items can only be obtained by stealing them!

 Thief is considered a Taboo profession.
 Characters may treat you differently while you play as Thief.
 There are unique opportunities for both Taboo and Virtuous classes.